HenrySmith22227188/CITS3200_Project/README.md

 __To launch program:__
 1. Download the zipped files from the program repository and unzip the root folder.
-2. Run local or server installation of JATOS.
+2. Run local or server installation of JATOS. if you need help doing this follow this guide https://www.jatos.org/Installation.html
 3. Navigate to the server in your browser and log in to JATOS on being prompted.
 4. Select 'Import Study' from top of the page.
 5. Import 'card_game.zip' from the program root folder.